dylanhthomas/peat-media-converter/README.md

 #### Video - Full Processing

 Best for long or large videos.
 Convert a video into uncompressed AVI and scale it down to 640 pixels wide.
 Audio will be discarded.
-If the video is longer than 3 minutes, it will be split into 3 minute segments.
-This will allow it to be processed by PEAT which cannot analyze files larger than 2 GB.
+If the resulting file is larger than 1 GB, the video will be split into equal parts of no larger than 1 GB.

-`ffmpeg -i [INPUT FILE] -an -vcodec rawvideo -y -r 25 -hide_banner -loglevel error -vf "scale='min(640,iw)':-1" -map 0 -segment_time 00:03:00 -f segment -reset_timestamps 1 [OUTPUT]_converted_%03d.avi`
+`ffmpeg -i [INPUT FILE] -an -vcodec rawvideo -y -r 25 -hide_banner -loglevel error -vf "scale='min(640,iw)':-1" && $ffss "[OUTPUT]_converted.avi" 1000000000 "converter_output"`

 ```
 Explanation:

+ffmpeg
                 -vf "scale='min(640,iw)':-1"    scale video down to 640 pixels wide if it is larger, maintain aspect ratio.

-                -map 0
-                -f segment                      Break video into multiple files by segment
-                -segment_time 00:03:00          Create a new segment (file) for every 3 minutes of video
-                -reset_timestamps 1             For the segment files, start the timestamps from 0 to allow them to be played normally
+ffss
+                "[OUTPUT]_converted.avi"        input file
+                1000000000                      size limit (1,000,000,000 bytes)
+                "converter_output"              output directory

 ```